 Keep a running database of all of your content, as well as that of your competitors.
 Then compare what you have and where you might have content gaps.

 Why Content Optimization Needs a Solution and Not More Tools

 Now, there are myriad SEO tools out there to help with on-page optimization and every step of the content creation process.
 Keyword optimization tools can help you choose the best long-tail keywords, for instance.
 There are tools that check your grammar, help you determine where your audience’s eyes are landing and how far they’re scrolling down a page.
 You can even find tools to help you with A/B testing.

 You use these tools, get the results, and then what?
 Do you know what to do with all that information?
 Do you have a solution that will help you improve your SEO or your user experience?

+Since first writing this post, nearly three years ago, more than one content optimization tool has hit the market.
 It’s one thing to have a lot of fancy tools; it’s another to have a solution that optimizes the entire content creation system.
 You can work the process described above, or use AI to help you get better content.

 How AI Can Help Optimize Content Creation